Derivative-Free Superiorization: Principle and Algorithm: Experimental demonstration of derivative-free component-wise superiorization

 \subsection{The progressive barrier (PB) approach}

 The progressive barrier (PB) approach, described in Chapter 12 of \cite{Audet-book-2017}, was originally published in \cite{Audet-Dennis-2009} wherein the history of the approach as a development of the earlier filter methods of Fletcher and Leyffer \cite{filter02} is succinctly described.
-It is an alternative to the exterior penalty (EP) approach of the previous subsection and, therefore, we briefly describe it here and compare it to DFS.
-The EP approach bears some similarities to DFS but differs from it in a way that explains why our DFS is likely to be advantageous for large-scale problems.
+It is an alternative to the exterior penalty (EP) approach, mentioned above, therefore, we briefly describe it here and point out how it differs from our DFS.
+The PB approach bears some similarities to our DFS but differs from it in a way that explains why the DFS will be advantageous for large-scale problems.

 No penalty is used in the PB approach.
 Instead of combining the constraints with the target function it uses a particular ``constraint violation function'' $h(x)$ \cite[Definition 12.1]{Audet-book-2017} alongside with the target function $\phi(x)$ so that the iterates appear in an $h$ versus $\phi$ plot called ``a filter'', based on the pairs of their $h$ and $\phi$ values.
-The constraint violation function of PB is similar in nature to our ``proximity function'' and the $h$ versus $\phi$ filter plot of PB is similar to our proximity-target curve, both specified above.
+The constraint violation function of PB is similar in nature to our ``proximity function'' and the $h$ versus $\phi$ filter plot of PB is similar to our proximity-target curve, both mentioned above.
 The difference between the PB approach of \cite{Audet-Dennis-2009} and our DFS lies in how these objects are used.
 The PB optimization algorithm defines at each iteration what is a ``success'' or a ``failure'' of an iterate based on the current filter plot, and decides accordingly what will be the next iterate.
-We do not provide full details here but, in a nutshell, the PB algorithm performs at each iteration sophisticated searches of both the target function values and the constraint violation function values.
+We do not bring the full details here but, in a nutshell, the PB optimization algorithm performs at each iteration sophisticated searches of both the target function values and the constraint violation function values.